irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 entails data-loss, but we still want the ability to [paper over](https://github.com/cockroachdb/cockroach/issues/41411) such keys and provide [tooling](https://github.com/cockroachdb/cockroach/pull/57034) for manual repair.
-Sam worked on introducing an out-of-band mechanism to "reset" the quorum for a given key-range, and somewhat nicely, we were able to leverage existing Raft machinery to do so.
+Sam worked on introducing an out-of-band mechanism to "reset" the quorum for a given key-range, and somewhat cleanly, we were able to leverage existing Raft machinery to do so.
 This came from the observation that if we were to construct a synthetic snapshot (seeded using data from extant replicas, if any), and configured it to specify a new set of participants, we would essentially trick the underlying replication sub-system into recovering quorum for this key-range.
-Our snapshot construction incremented the relevant counters to "come after" the existing data, which also in-turn purges older replicas from the system.
+Our synthetic snapshot incremented the relevant counters to "come after" the existing data, which also in-turn purged older replicas from the system.

 ### Metamorphic schema changes